Web (character)

-The Web is a fictional character, a superhero created by MLJ Comics in 1942 by artist John Cassone and an unknown writer.
+The Web is a superhero created by MLJ Comics in 1942 by artist John Cassone and an unknown writer.
 The character was published in Zip Comics until 1943, and was later brought back in 1966 to appear in Archie's revived superhero line.
 DC Comics licensed Archie's superhero characters in 1991, and brought a new revival of the character to life in 2009.

 1940s

-The Web debuted in issue #27 of Zip Comics in July 1942, having originally been intended for Top-Notch Comics, the change occurring due to a decision to emphasize the humour of Top-Notch.
+Web debuted in issue #27 of Zip Comics in July 1942, having originally been intended for Top-Notch Comics, the change occurring due to a decision to emphasize the humour of Top-Notch.
 In that first issue, he rescues a woman named Rose Wayne from a Japanese terrorist, the Black Dragon of Death.
 Rose discovers his secret identity.
 His origin was recounted in the second story, in issue #28.

-The Web's secret identity was John Raymond, a college professor of criminology, and mystery writer.
+Web's secret identity was John Raymond, a college professor of criminology, and mystery writer.
 Raymond's interest in studying the motives and behavior of criminals harked back to his youth, and the criminal leanings of his brother Tom.

-The Web's enemies include Captain Berlin, and other Nazis.
+Web's enemies include Captain Berlin, and other Nazis.

 The character was the lead story in Zip for a while, but lost the cover spot to Steel Sterling.
 His last appearance in Zip was in issue #38, in July 1943.

 1960s

-The Web came out of retirement in March 1966 in Fly-Man #36, written by Jerry Siegel and drawn by Paul Reinman to combat the antics of an impostor.
+Web came out of retirement in March 1966 in Fly-Man #36, written by Jerry Siegel and drawn by Paul Reinman to combat the antics of an impostor.
 By this time, he was retired and married to Rose, who doesn't want him to be a superhero anymore.
 He convinces her to let him go out once and fight a character who'd stolen his name and costume, but after one fight, he decided to stay in the superhero game, and lie to his wife.

 In Mighty Crusaders #4 (April 1966), he joins with the Fox and Captain Flag to form the Ultra-Men.
 In Mighty Comics #40 (November 1966), he is chastised by his wife, who no longer wanted him to be a superhero.

 Despite this criticism, Raymond continues his crimefighting, while becoming increasingly hen-pecked domestically.
 His wife ultimately trains and dons her own costume: as "Pow-Girl" (appearing in Mighty Comics #43) she fights crime alongside her husband, who is unaware of her real identity.
-The Web had several more issues' worth of appearances, before disappearing again.
+Web had several more issues' worth of appearances, before disappearing again.
 It was later revealed that Rose was the younger sister of another Archie superhero, The Jaguar.